 A general customs official must comply with the directions of the Secretary of State in the exercise of functions in relation to a general customs matter.

-It's a super-powered, semi-secret police, calculated partake of the renowned charm of the immigration service.
-There's no provision for general customs officials to be identified or even distinguished from other Home Office officials, nor do they appear
+super-powered, semi-secret police, calculated partake of the renowned charm of the immigration service.
+There's no provision for general customs officials to be identified or even distinguished from other Home Office officials, nor do they appear to have

 We're not living in a police state.
 But by Jack Straw's definition, we might soon be living in a general customs official state.